wa2c/prefs/README.md

 ### Get Method With Non-null And Nullable

-All types have non-null get method and nullable get method.
-The nullable get method has "OrNull" at the end of the name.
+All types have non-null get methods and nullable get methods.
+The nullable get methods has "OrNull" at the end of the name.

 ~~~kotlin
 // Int?